ahmed-ashraff/SOLID_Principles/README.md

 - [**SOLID Principles**](https://github.com/ahmed4649080/SOLID_Principles#solid-principles)

 # Concept:
 SOLID is an acronym that represents a set of five principles of object-oriented design that aim to improve code quality, making it easier to maintain and extend.
-The five principles are Single Responsibility Principle, Open-Closed Principle, Liskov Substitution Principle, Interface Segregation Principle, Dependency Inversion Principle.
+The five principles are Single Responsibility Principle, Open-Closed Principle, Liskov Substitution Principle, Interface Segregation Principle and Dependency Inversion Principle.

 # SOLID Principles: